Immigrant children could be detained for longer periods of time in harsher, jail-like detention centers

 U.S. Department of Health and Human Services/CNN

-Being detained causes long-term trauma in children.
+Being detained is a public health issue that causes long-term trauma in children.

 Human rights advocates and child welfare experts condemn detaining children.
 Research shows that even brief periods of detention can cause long-lasting psychological trauma for children, including anxiety, depression, attention-deficit disorder (ADD), and post-traumatic stress disorder (PTSD).